 - In most instances, for divorce orders entered prior to 2019, alimony is tax deductible to the payer and counts as income to the recipient for tax purposes.
 For new cases, tax implications no longer apply.

-Our attorneys can assist you in assessing and litigating the alimony aspects of your divorce case.
+Our lawyers can assist you in assessing and litigating the alimony aspects of your divorce case.
 This will include a thorough analysis of your financial situation, mapped up with the statutory factors indicated above.
 We can also determine whether an occupational evaluator or other expert is needed regarding the issues of alimony and your spouse’s income potential.
 Plog & Stein P.C. can readily help with securing the support you need or defending against an unreasonable alimony request.
-Contact us online or call our office at (303) 781-0322 to schedule a consultation.
+Contact us online or call our office to schedule a consultation.
 Our attorneys understand that your ability to make it financially hinges on the outcome of your divorce case and orders regarding alimony.

 Have questions about obtaining alimony?
 Contact our office as soon as possible to obtain the answers you need.